renebrummel/ForNAV.TrainingModules/README.md

 ## Prerequisites

-All students have access to a Business Central instance (OnPrem or SaaS) with the Cronus Database with a valid license.
+All students have access to a Business Central instance (On Premise or SaaS) with the Cronus Database with a valid license.
 All students have the ForNAV designer installed in the same environment.

 # Copyright (c) 2020 ForNAV ApS - All Rights Reserved
 The intellectual work and technical concepts contained in this file are proprietary to ForNAV.